rust-lang/cargo/src/doc/src/reference/workspaces.md

 ## Workspaces

-A *workspace* is a collection of one or more packages that share common dependency resolution (with a shared `Cargo.lock`), output directory, and various settings such as profiles.
-Packages that are part of a workspaces are called *workspace members*.
+A *workspace* is a collection of one or more packages, called *workspace members*, that are managed together.

 The key points of workspaces are: